Bitcrusher32/logdoc-loop-system/templates/LOGDOC_MINIMAL_TEMPLATE.md

 # LogDoc Loop — Minimum Standards Template
-## Version: 0.2-minimum

 A human-in-the-loop AI-assisted engineering protocol.
 This is a minimum viable LogDoc template that preserves both usability and systemic rigor.
-It avoids maximal bureaucratic friction present in the maximal LogDoc template..
+It avoids maximalist friction and the need for customization present in the maximal LogDoc template.

 ---